The Art of Teaching Vinyasa Yoga

 This weekend will also introduce trainees to the practices of meditation and mantra.
 Begin to explore different meditation practices that underline the foundation of yoga and your personal practice.

 This weekend will cover standing poses, providing a hands-on approach to understanding human bodies and how they move.
-We will present the essentials of anatomy and physiology as they relate specifically to these poses.
 Precise anatomical alignment, transitions, modifications, variations, prop usage, verbal corrections, contra-indications and benefits will also be covered.
-Trainees will learn how to lead students safely in and out of postures and explore the power of energetics as it relates to different types of poses in a sequence.
+Trainees will learn how to lead students safely in and out of postures and begin to cultivate the impportance of using clear communication when teaching and addressing students.

 Building on the work from the previous month, this weekend will focus on inversions, arm balances and backbends.
 Trainees will continue learning about energetics and how they come into play in these types of postures.
-We will present the essentials of anatomy and physiology as they relate specifically to these poses.
 Precise anatomical alignment, transitions, modifications, variations, prop usage, verbal corrections, contra-indications and benefits will also be covered.
 Trainees will learn how to lead students safely in and out of postures.

 Learn how to teach a variety of seated poses, forward bends and twists.
 Discuss the anatomy related to these postures as well as the importance of how they relate to the parasympathetic nervous system.
 Find out about the proper placement of such poses in the vinyasa flow as well as the art of adjusting students.
 Familiarize yourself with adjustments that will help students enjoy the full benefits of their practice.

 Gain proficiency in Restorative yoga, an increasingly popular facet of yoga that can be taught as a stand-alone class or woven into any other style of class for a more comprehensive practice.
 Restorative poses use props and techniques that are designed to create balance in the body on every level and hence serve all students regardless of age, experience or interest in yoga.
 Knowledge on this level is integral to a teacher’s ability to work with students with injury, illness or disability and create a space for deep relaxation and healing.
 As a yoga teacher of any style or level, it is important that you are equipped with the knowledge of how to accommodate for differences in movement ability as well as individual needs due to specific health conditions.
-Pregnancy and post-partum care are common cases that teachers see in the studio, and it is important to feel confident in leading these students through a safe and nurturing practice.
-In this module you will learn about female anatomy and how to support the changing prenatal body in movement and breathing.
-You will also cover fundamental ‘do’s’ and ‘don’ts’ for Pre- and Post-Natal Yoga, and the differences between.
+Learn about the 7 Chakras or energy wheels in the subtle body.
+This important information can be applied to your personal life as well as to your class sequencing later in the program.

 Explore the elements of ether, air, fire, water and earth.
 Discover how they present themselves in our lives.
 Learn how to keep life in balance for your particular constitution (Dosha).
 See how this knowledge can be applied in the classroom setting.